 Dr. Stefan Wellert

 The Kratky-type instrument SAXSess mc² (Anton Paar) enables the study of structures with small and wide angle X-ray scattering with sizes ranging from 1nm to 100nm.
-Different types of samples can be measured, e.g. fluids such as colloidal solutions, solids, such as polymer films, fibers powders, nanocomposites, or biological samples (proteins and macromolecules in solutions).This allows the determination of size, shape and size distribution in particle suspensions, molecular weights of polymer solutions, aggregation behavior, porosity in porous materials or structural properties of polymer films and fiber materials.
+Different types of samples can be measured, e.g. fluids such as colloidal solutions, solids, such as polymer films, fibers powders, nanocomposites, or biological samples (proteins and macromolecules in solutions).This allows the determination of size, shape, and size distribution in particle suspensions, molecular weights of polymer solutions, aggregation behavior, porosity in porous materials and structural properties of polymer films and fiber materials.

 Sample holders: vertically displaceable sample stage for planar substrates, Langmuir trough for measurements at fluid interfaces